MaximilienMoriquand/Loki-sWebPage/README.md

 # Loki-sWebPage
-Web site for an IDE , might put it elsewhere afterward
+Web site for our  IDE Loki, from this site you will be able to download and test it out.
+Feel free to contact us for any questions.